Flutterando/flutterando_analysis/README.md

   <p align="center">
     This package provides lint rules for Dart and Flutter which are used in
-    <a href="https://pub.dev/publishers/flutterando.com.br/packages">Flutterando's</a> and <a href="https://fteam.dev">FTeam's</a> packages and projects.
+    <a href="https://pub.dev/publishers/flutterando.com.br/packages">Flutterando's</a> packages and projects.
 For more information, see the <a href="https://github.com/Flutterando/flutterando_analysis/blob/main/lib/analysis_options.0.0.1.yaml">complete list of options</a>.
     <br />
     <br />
     <a href="https://github.com/Flutterando/flutterando_analysis/issues/">Report Bug</a>